-Before I list out the ideas, I think I may have asked the wrong the question.
+Before I list out the ideas, I think I may have asked the wrong question.
 It isn’t just about fixing the problem, but identifying what causes it and what could have prevented it.
 I still don’t know why my neck and shoulders are tight.
 I can assume it is because I work at a desk, but others that work at a desk don’t experience the same level of tightness.
-The correct way to solve this problem is to isolate cause first, which is something I haven’t figured out.
-To date, I have just dived head first into finding the cure and it has gotten me nowhere.
+The correct way to solve this problem is to isolate the cause first, which is something I haven’t figured out.
+To date, I have just dived headfirst into finding the cure and it has gotten me nowhere.

 - Mobility Exercises (such as the 3 Minutes routine)

 Although I feel good when I do mobility work, it hasn’t done anything to relieve tightness.
 I experimented with some exercises on the Mobility WOD website and although I could feel what he was talking about, they did nothing for the tightness.
 By the way, does anyone else get dizzy watching his videos?
 He needs a tripod badly.

 Could the back pain I cured via Dr. Sarno have moved north to my neck and shoulders?
 Did I trade pain for stiffness?
 Is this mind-body?
 Beats me.
 My hunch is that it isn’t, but I’m not sure.

 - Type of chair, chair settings